General Rules of Flag Football

 When the referee blows their Official Whistle, play is stopped.
 This can happen for various reasons, such as a foul, a timeout, or the end of a quarter.
 When you hear the whistle, you should immediately stop playing and wait for the referee's instructions.
 Remember, the referee's decisions are final, so it's important to respect their calls.
 By understanding when to start and stop play, you'll be able to focus on the game and make the most of your time on the field.

-Also Read General Rules of Silambam
+Also Read General Rules of Throwball

 Flag Removal and Downs